Geek4IT/Geek4IT.github.io/content/books/2014-2-29-Don't-Make-Me-Think.md

 Acts as an introduction to the rest of the book.
 It also explains the two types of thinking your users engage in and why one of them is bad.
 Hint: if your users are busy thinking about how to navigate though your site, they aren't thinking about buying your product or service.

 ###Chapter 2 How we really use the web
-Most people don¡¯t read an entire web page, but simply scan it for the first thing that looks good, which they then proceed to click.
-People don¡¯t attempt a thorough understanding of a web site, but prefer to satisfice - making do with what seems like pretty good choices.
+Most people don??t read an entire web page, but simply scan it for the first thing that looks good, which they then proceed to click.
+People don??t attempt a thorough understanding of a web site, but prefer to satisfice - making do with what seems like pretty good choices.

 ###Chapter 3 Billboard Design 101
 >* Create a clear visual hierarchy.